 Competence levels in musculoskeletal medicine: comparison of osteopathic and allopathic medical graduates

-Four articles on PainSci cite Stockard 2006: 1.
+Four pages on PainSci cite Stockard 2006: 1.
 Reviews of Pain Professions 2.
 The Complete Guide to IT Band Syndrome 3.
 Alternative Medicine’s Choice 4.
 The Medical Blind Spot for Aches, Pains & Injuries

 PainSci notes on Stockard 2006: